ananya0504/covid_tracker/README.md

 ## My motivation

-I created this app to understand the working of API's in Flutter.
+I created this app to understand the working of API's in Flutter and implemented dark mode feature too.

 ## Technology/ Stack used